Annotation Interface OnSchemaChange

 ).

-Secondly, it's possible for an old field to have a value whose type simply doesn't exist in the new schema.
-When this happens,
+Secondly, it's possible for an old field to have a value that can no longer be represented within the new schema.

 This can happen in two ways: